Skip to main content

 7 Benefits of an IVA

-An Individual Voluntary Arrangement can be an effective debt solution if you are unable to afford your monthly repayments to creditors.
-You will make an agreement with your creditors, based on your circumstances at the time, to make affordable payments, over typically a 5 year period with any outstanding balances being written off at the end of the IVA.
+An Individual Voluntary Arrangement (IVA) can be an effective debt solution if you are unable to afford your monthly repayments to creditors.
+Understanding the benefits of an IVA will help you decide whether this is the right path for you.
+In short, you make an agreement with your creditors to pay back an affordable amount over a fixed period, typically five years, and any remaining balance is written off at the end.

 1. What you repay is based on your affordability